attentionmech/dex/README.md

 # how this works

 - model repos on hf contains metadata files and the transformers repo contains the classes which are supposed to handle a model. we extract that information and save it in assets so that all of this can run in browser. we use torch device meta to avoiding loading stuff into memory.
+- in case of being used from inside notebook, we do not write any files but keep the processed data in memory, and pass that information as query string to the iframe

 # citation